-The Planning and Transportation Commission recommends that the Cabinet Member for Planning and Transportation should investigate how policies within the Core Strategy and other Local Development Framework (LDF) documents might be developed to give greater clarity and weight to the concept of protecting the established character of particular residential areas of the City.
-This should include examination of the following policy options:
+The Planning and Transportation Commission recommends that the Cabinet Member for Planning and Transportations should:

+- Strengthen the Supplementary Planning Document (SPD), which is due to be implemented in September 2008, to enhance the Council's control of planning applications for the development of former domestic gardens - 2.
+Investigate how the core strategy or other Local Development Framework (LDF) documents might be amended to give greater clarity and weight to the concept of protecting the established character of particular areas of the City.